The Bund: 21st century redevelopment

 A stampede occurred on December 31, 2014, at 11:36 p.m. in the waterfront.
 At least 36 people were killed and 47 injured in the incident.
-The primary incident took place near Chen Yi Square, where a large crowd, estimated at around 300,000, had gathered for the new year celebration.
+The primary incident took place near Chen Yi Square, where a large crowd, estimated at 300,000, had gathered for the new year celebration.

 The bund is one of the most prominent features when viewed from the Shanghai World Financial Center in Pudong and its observation deck on the 100th floor.